 The Trustees meet in January and June each year to review applications.
 Cut off dates for inclusion on the list for consideration are the end of November and end of April respectively.

 The Trust does not have application forms.
-Organisations interested in applying for grants are asked to provide information about the project including financial information and a set of accounts where available.
+Organisations interested in applying for grants are asked to provide information about the project including financial information and a set of their most recent accounts where available.
 It is preferable that submissions are made by post.
 Please do not send large packs of information in the first instance and provide an email address for acknowledgement of receipt of the application.
 Applications should also include an email address for responses and details of the bank account name to which any cheques should be made payable if the application is successful.

 Applications from organisations or for projects which do not fit the categories considered by the Trustees will not be acknowledged.

 Caroline Jarrold, Secretary, The John Jarrold Trust, Whitefriars, Norwich, NR3 1SH.

 Telephone: 01603 677353

 Charity number: 242029